 Nature and Scope

 The class incumbent reports to the Deputy Warden.
 An incumbent in this class directs, organizes and coordinates an inter disciplinary treatment program to include counseling, social, religious and volunteer services in a correctional institution and establishes internal operating policies and procedures for treatment services within departmental/institutional guidelines.
 Work includes assessing current programs based on facility and objectives and developing and overseeing the implementation of new or revised programs to ensure conformance with departmental inmate rehabilitation goals and objectives.
 The incumbent is responsible for submitting parole/pardon board reports as regulated by law and in accordance with strict timetables.
 A significant aspect of the work involves detailed coordination with other professionals involved in the rehabilitation/treatment program.
-The incumbent is also on call as acting Warden on a rotating basis with other institution management.

 Essential functions are fundamental, core functions common to all positions in the class series and are not intended to be an exhaustive list of all job duties for any one position in the class.
 Since class specifications are descriptive and not restrictive, incumbents can complete job duties of similar kind not specifically listed here.